About the Firm

-Tammy Stinnett sharing her campaign experience with a college student.
+Legislative Assistant, Tammy Stinnett sharing her campaign experience with a female undergraduate student at Goucher College.

 Lisa Harris Jones, Founder & Managing Member, speaking to a group of students at the Sarah T. Hughes Center for Politics at Goucher College, to encourage them to enter a career in politics.